RyanMillerC/poke-line/README.md

 ## Customization

-poke-mode allows for two custom values to be set.
-Both values either need to be set before starting poke-mode or `poke-refresh` must be called to re-read them.
+poke-mode allows for two custom variables to be set.
+If either variable is updated after starting poke-mode, `poke-refresh` must be called to refresh their values them.

 ### poke-minimum-window-width

 Minimum width of the window, below which poke-mode will not be displayed.
 This is important because poke-mode will push out all informations from small windows.